 No matter where you choose to set up your camp, you will enjoy gorgeous views of the red rocks and mountains all around you.
 You will be a stone’s throw from a boat launch area too, so you are close to all the aquatic action at the 1,322-acre lake where you can swim, fish, go boating, or just relax on the shore and watch the water.
 You can make a reservation four months in advance.

 Sand Pit Campground

-If you are in the mood for a more rustic experience you can park your camper along the east and south shores and enjoy primitive camping.
-Up to eight people are allowed per vehicle in the primitive camping area.
+If you are in the mood for a more rustic experience you can park your camper along the east or south shore and enjoy primitive camping.
+Up to eight people are allowed per vehicle in the primitive camping areas.
 This is an undeveloped area, so there are no hookups.
 However, pit toilets and picnic tables are available.
-Plus, you’ll still get to enjoy breathtaking views of the reservoir right from your camp.
-If you are hauling a big rig, make sure you don’t park too close to the water so your tires won’t get stuck.
+Plus, you will still get to enjoy breathtaking views of the reservoir right from your camp.
+These spots are all along the banks of the lake, so you can see and hear the water from your campsite.
+In fact, you will be so close that you can just about go fishing from your tent.
+If you are hauling a big rig, make sure you don’t park too close to the water, so your tires do not get stuck.
 Primitive camping is a great option, especially if you plan on taking your off-highway vehicle out into the dunes.

 Seasonal activities in Sand Hollow State Park